nharsch/Dial-ality/njh_notes.md

       - check if box has hit a game object
         - change it's sun level
     - [ ] cloud collision handler
+      - [ ] if colliding with lake and sun level is 2, update intensity to 1
-      - [ ] if colliding with lake and lake sun level is 3, update active, update lake water var
+      - [ ] if colliding with lake and lake sun level is 3, update intensity to 2, change lake water var false
       - [ ] if colliding with mountain and active, update raining var, update mountain water var
       - [ ] if colliding with object and raining, update object water var
       - if colliding with lake and lake water is false, update rain var and active var